wataruoguchi/open-data-resource-of-Vancouver-BC-and-Canada/README.md

-# open data resource of Vancouver BC or Canada
+# open data resource of Vancouver, BC and Canada
 A curated list by Wataru.

 ### Canada